Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

 The present buffer-gas environment, used in this work simultaneously as a target for the ion formation and cooling of the species, limits sensitivity to the most interesting stripped annihilation fragments, HCIs are depleted by charge exchange, and primary fragments may scatter before capture.
-A direct path forward is to perform measurements without the presence of buffer gas in the trapping environment to preserve fragment charge states and kinematics.
-Refined approaches utilizing \pbar$-$anion mixing would allow the laser-triggered synthesis of antiprotonic atoms and fragments in trap \cite{Gerber2019,kornakov2023synthesis}, and for species not forming anions, a Rydberg excited atomic beam could be injected on the trapped cold antiproton target.
+A direct path forward, to directly isolate the primary nuclear fragments, is to perform measurements without the presence of buffer gas to preserve fragment charge states and kinematics.
+Refined approaches utilizing \pbar$-$anion mixing would allow the laser-triggered synthesis of antiprotonic atoms and fragments in UHV~\cite{Gerber2019,kornakov2023synthesis}, and for species not forming anions, a Rydberg excited atomic beam could be injected on the trapped cold antiproton target, similar to positronium formation~\cite{Hessels1998}.

-The experiments reported here were constrained by a \(\sim\)\qty{190}{\volt} well depth set by available supplies and electrode geometries, furthermore, captured ions not cooled were ejected when reducing the trap depth before ion ejection for spectrometry.
-Employing positive bias on the HV electrodes will substantially increase capture efficiency of annihilation fragments to energies beyond \(\qty{10}{\kilo\electronvolt}/q\).
-This will allow the efficient capture of cold annihilation fragments for nuclear periphery studies, with the estimated complete capture of cold fragments with only a single proton or neutron lost from $^{80}$Kr and heavier nuclei as predicted by GEANT4 simulations \cite{kornakov2023synthesis}.
+The experiments reported here were constrained by a \(\sim\)\qty{190}{\volt} well depth set by available voltage supplies and electrode geometries.
+Furthermore, captured ions were not sufficiently cooled before their ejection from the trap for TOF spectrometry.
+Enabling positive bias on the HV electrodes will substantially increase capture efficiency of charged species to energies beyond \(\qty{10}{\kilo\electronvolt}/q\).
+This will allow the efficient capture of cold annihilation fragments for nuclear periphery studies, with the estimated complete capture of cold fragments from annihilation on $^{80}$Kr and heavier nuclei~\cite{kornakov2023synthesis}.
+We note that the extraction of nuclear structure information from these measurements relies on theoretical descriptions of the antiproton–nucleon/nucleus interactions, which motivate the need for modern theoretical approaches~\cite{Schmidt2024,Pachucki2025,sommerfeldt2025} to fully interpret future data.